jozi-zuehlke/ai-knowledge-exchange-2025-09-03/README.md

   - there are 3 parallel tracks today
   - clients demand efficiency gains
 - rapidly developing field
-  - the tool are evolving
+  - the tools are evolving
   - the usage patterns are evolving
   - we need to iterate just as rapdily and exchange experiences and ideas